kripy/yes-slash-no/README.md

 Open up a browser at ```http://localhost:5000/```: now you're cooking!
 Visit ```http://localhost:5000/switch``` to change the website from YES to NO. Visit ```http://localhost:5000/``` to see your change.

 The reason for this switch is simple: it allows you to flick it over without having to redeploy.
 But please, do not leave the route as ```switch``` else users will be able to switch the website back and forth.
-My suggestion is to [generate](http://www.famkruithof.net/uuid/uuidgen) a UUID an email the URL to yourself for safe keeping.
+My suggestion is to [generate](http://www.famkruithof.net/uuid/uuidgen) a UUID, update your ```.env``` file (as well as the Heroku envoironment variable below), and email the URL to yourself for safe keeping.
+That way you can switch the website over from the comfort of your favourite email client.

 ## Deployment